newresu/fit-tnt/README.md

 Custom implementation of [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al.

-It was done primarily for curiosity; it is not the best method out there.
+It was done primarily for curiosity.

+In v2.0.
+I added a custom precondition (not in the paper) that seems to work well in many (all) examples, it is faster and accurate.

+Version 2.0 uses the "preconditionTrick" by default, it is an option to the class instance.

 ## Install and Use